gatehill/imposter-js/sample/README.md

 Defined using OpenAPI specifications under the `third-party/order-service` directory.

-Also contains Imposter configuration files, dynamic scripts to synthesise an order confirmation.
+The directory also contains Imposter configuration files, as well as dynamic scripts to synthesise an order confirmation.

 ### pet-name-service